DiweiZhu/OpenStackClient-CS6620NEU21Fall/Project Description.md

 ## 1. Vision and Goals Of The Project:

-The unified OpenStack client, openstackclient or "OSC", aims to provide a single entrypoint to interact with all OpenStack services from the command line, masking differences in the underlying APIs and terminologies.
-In the past, each service offered their own individual project-specific client as an entrypoint for each service.
-This client is intended to replace the project-specific clients used so far, such as novaclient and neutronclient, and offer a unified client tool to use OpenStack services.
+openstackclient is intended to replace the project-specific clients used in the past, such as novaclient and neutronclient, and offer a unified client tool to use OpenStack services.
 However, while projects such as the Networking service (neutron) have switched to using openstackclient as their primary CLI - either via integration in openstackclient core or an openstackclient plugin - other services have not yet provided full feature parity in openstackclient.

 High-level goals of this project include: